myspotontheweb/godemo/README.md

 echo "http://go-demo.$(minikube ip).nip.io/Joe"
 ```

+# Under the hood

-### Build logging
+## Build logging

-In another window you can monitor the build output
+The Docker build details can be monitored by tailing the draftd pod logs

 ```
 stern -n kube-system draftd
 ```

-## Under the hood
+## Helm integration

 One nice feature of Draft is that it is built on top of helm.
 The```draft up``` command will both build the docker image
 and delploy it using helm.
 Furthermore the server component of draft is also managed using helm.